+Hearing - Public 9

+Sharing Circle: Annharte

+Baker, Mann, Cook,

-She wasn't killed by my words."
-1 So, I'm not sure when to work in the 2 recommendations, but I would like to ask my son and friends, 3 support people here, just to say something if they would 4 5 like or else -- I don't know how we're going to do that, if 6 we would have a time for recommendations separate from what I would like to say?
-7 8 MS. CHRISTA BIG CANOE: If you're okay with it, then we can let each of the family members do what you 9 just did, and then we can come back and ask for 10 recommendations.
-11 12 MS. MARIE BAKER: Okay.
+1 She wasn't killed by my words."

+So, I'm not sure when to work in the

+3 recommendations, but I would like to ask my son and friends, we would have a time for recommendations separate from what

+4 support people here, just to say something if they would

+5 like or else -- I don't know how we're going to do that, if

+7 I would like to say?

+8 MS. CHRISTA BIG CANOE: If you're okay with

+9 it, then we can let each of the family members do what you

+just did, and then we can come back and ask for

+11 recommendations.

+12 MS. MARIE BAKER: Okay.

 13 MS. CHRISTA BIG CANOE: Is that good?

-MS. MARIE BAKER: Yes.
-14 15 MR. FOREST FUNMAKER: Thank you.
-I was thinking about this moment, supporting my mom.
-And, she 16 emailed me the notes.
-And, as I looked at the computer 17 screen and I was reading, it was like, I guess, looking at a 18 19 whole history that I never really got to know.
-The image that I have of my grandma is from a 20 few photos that are etched in my mind.
-And, I've been to 21 the reserve of Little Saskatchewan, and I've forged 22 connections with my cousins and all of that, and it's been 23 24 good.
+14 MS. MARIE BAKER: Yes.

+15 MR. FOREST FUNMAKER: Thank you.
+I was

+thinking about this moment, supporting my mom.
+And, she

+17 emailed me the notes.
+And, as I looked at the computer

+screen and I was reading, it was like, I guess, looking at a

+whole history that I never really got to know.

+The image that I have of my grandma is from a

+21 few photos that are etched in my mind.
+And, I've been to

+the reserve of Little Saskatchewan, and I've forged

+connections with my cousins and all of that, and it's been

+24 good.
 I mean, I have that as a part of who I am.

-25 There's a part where when I was 12, they all speak Anishinaabe, and it's such a beautiful language, and they speak it just like nobody's business, you know.
+There's a part where when I was 12, they all

+speak Anishinaabe, and it's such a beautiful language, and they speak it just like nobody's business, you know.
 And, I've been brought up in the city, probably mostly in Minneapolis, and there's place names there.
 And, one of the lakes is called Nokomis, Lake Nokomis.

 And so, I remember one time I was going to college.
+And, we were driving around in this old Chevy college.
 And, we were driving around in this old Chevy Nova.
 And, we had gotten some beer, and we were just sitting out there, and it was just like so peaceful to be there.
 And, my mom, being who she is as a writer, inspired me to write poetry myself.

-12 So, I went back in time when I got a little 13 bit older.
-I remember that time of writing that poem while 14 being on that beach of Lake Nokomis.
-And, this is probably 15 the only connection that I would have with this woman, was 16 right then and there.
+So, I went back in time when I got a little bit older.
+I remember that time of writing that poem while being on that beach of Lake Nokomis.
+And, this is probably the only connection that I would have with this woman, was right then and there.